 The Company applies the accounting policies established in Statement of Financial Accounting Standards (SFAS) No. 71, "Accounting for the Effects of Certain Types of Regulation" (SFAS No. 71).
-The following is a list of regulatory assets/liabilities reflected on the Company's Consolidated Balance Sheets as of December 31, 2005 and 2006:
+The following is a list of regulatory assets/liabilities reflected on the Company's Consolidated Balance Sheets as of December 31, 2006 and 2007:

-Dec ember 31,
+cember 31,

-2005 2006
+2006 2007

-(In millions)
+(Ir n millions)

-Recoverable electric generation-related regulatory assets (1) \$ 332 \$ 304
+Electric generation-related regulatory assets(1) \$ 343 \$ 325

-Securitized regulatory asset 2,420 2,285
+Securitized regulatory assets(2) 2,285 2,131

-Unamortized loss on reacquired debt 91 85
+Unamortized loss on reacquired debt 85 79

-Pension and postretirement related regulatory asset (2) 60
+Postretirement-related regulatory asset(3) 60 39

-Other long-term regulatory assets/liabilities 21 23
+Other long-term regulatory assets 47 47

-Subtotal 2,864 2,757
+Total regulatory assets 2,820 2,621

+Electric generation-related regulatory liabilities 39 44

-Estimated removal costs (256) (273)
+Estimated removal costs 273 290

+Other long-term regulatory liabilities 24 20

+Total regulatory liabilities 336 354

-Total \$ 2,608 \$ 2,484
+Total regulatory assets and liabilities, net \$ 2,484 \$ 2,267

-(1) Excludes \$248 million and \$234 million of allowed equity return on the true-up balance as of December 31, 2005 and 2006, respectively.

-(2) Upon adoption of SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans - An Amendment of FASB Statements No. 87, 88, 106 and 132(R)" (SFAS No. 158), the Company recorded a regulatory asset for its unrecognized costs because it has historically recovered and currently recovers pension and postretirement expenses in rates.
-See Note 2(1).
+- (1) Excludes \$234 million and \$220 million of allowed equity return on the true-up balance as of December 31, 2006 and 2007, respectively. - (2) Represents the transition property of the transition bond companies. - (3) The Company has recorded a regulatory asset for the unrecognized costs of its postretirement plans because it has historically recovered and currently recovers postretirement expenses in rates.

 If events were to occur that would make the recovery of these assets and liabilities no longer probable, the Company would be required to write off or write down these regulatory assets and liabilities.
-During 2004, the Company wrote off net regulatory assets of \$1.5 billion (\$977 million after-tax) as an extraordinary loss in response to the Texas Utility Commission's order on the Company's final true-up application.
+During 2004, the Company wrote off net regulatory assets of \$1.5 billion (\$977 million after-tax) as an extraordinary loss in response to an order of the Public Utility Commission of Texas (Texas Utility Commission) on the Company's final true-up application.
 Based on subsequent orders received from the Texas Utility Commission, the Company recorded an extraordinary gain of \$47 million (\$30 million after-tax) in the second quarter of 2005 related to these regulatory assets.
 For further discussion of regulatory assets, see Note 3.

 The Company recognizes removal costs as a component of depreciation expense in accordance with regulatory treatment.
-As of December 31, 2005 and 2006, these removal costs of \$256 million and \$273 million, respectively, are classified as regulatory liabilities in the Consolidated Balance Sheets.
+As of December 31, 2006 and 2007, these removal costs of \$273 million and \$290 million, respectively, are classified as regulatory liabilities in the Consolidated Balance Sheets.
 The Company adopted Financial Accounting Standards Board (FASB) Interpretation No. (FIN) 47, "Accounting for Conditional Asset Retirement Obligations" (FIN 47), effective December 31, 2005.
-At December 31, 2005 and 2006, the Company had recorded asset retirement obligations of \$11 million and \$18 million, respectively.
+FIN 47 clarifies that an entity must record a liability for a "conditional" asset retirement obligation if the fair value of the obligation can be reasonably estimated.
+The Company has identified conditional asset retirement obligations for treated utility poles and for transformers contaminated by polychlorinated biphenyls.
+The fair value of these obligations is recorded as a liability on a discounted basis with a corresponding increase to the related asset.
+Over time, the liabilities are accreted for the change in the present value and the initial capitalized costs are depreciated over the useful lives of the related assets.
+The adoption of FIN 47 resulted in the recognition of an asset retirement obligation liability of \$11 million, an increase in property, plant and equipment of \$6 million and a \$5 million increase in regulatory assets.
+Upon adoption of FIN 47, the portion of the removal costs that relates to this asset retirement obligation has been reclassified from a regulatory liability to an asset retirement liability, which is included in other liabilities in the Consolidated Balance Sheets.
+At December 31, 2006 and 2007, the Company had recorded asset retirement obligations of \$18 million and \$19 million, respectively.